Benefits ARE really confusing, so hopefully this will explain which benefit(s) you can apply for

 Warm Home Discount Scheme

-You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity and you’re eligible.
-Contact your supplier to find out.
+You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity and you are eligible.

 Royal Mail Redirection service enables your mail to move with you when you are moving to another home and is for customers who are in receipt of Universal Credit or Pension Credit.